VA 2020 Compensation Rates and Cost of Living Adjustment (COLA)

 How Have VA Compensation Rates Changed Over the Years?

-The following table reflects changes in VA compensation rates, as a result of the cost-of-living adjustment, over the past three years:
+The following table reflects changes in VA compensation rates, as a result of the cost-of-living adjustment, over the past three years for single veterans with no dependents:

 |Combined Disability Rating||2018 VA Compensation Rates||2019 VA Compensation Rates||2020 VA Compensation Rates|